Hubbry Logo

 Key Information

-Roland Collins (born November 23, 1985), better known by the stage name Troy Ave, is an American rapper from the Crown Heights neighborhood of Brooklyn, New York City.
-His moniker derives from Troy Avenue, a street near his childhood home.[3]
-In November 2013, his first studio album, New York City: The Album, was released.
-It debuted at number 47 on the US Billboard Top R&B/Hip-Hop Albums chart.[4]
+Roland Collins (born November 23, 1985), better known by his stage name Troy Ave, is an American rapper.
+Hailing from New York City's Crown Heights neighborhood, his moniker is adapted from a street near his childhood home.[3]
+His two studio albums, New York City: The Album (2013) and Major Without a Deal (2015), were both self-released and entered the Billboard Top R&B/Hip-Hop Albums chart; the latter entered the Billboard 200.[4]
 He was named in XXL magazine's 2014 Freshmen Class.[5]

 Career